Cover image for climate tech brand messaging: strategies for sustainable success

 How should climate tech companies message differently to investors vs. customers?

-Investors need scalability and unit economics—emphasize TAM, competitive advantage, and path to profitability.
-Customers need tangible benefits—lead with cost savings, efficiency gains, and implementation simplicity.
-Position climate impact as additional value for customers, core value for impact investors.
+Investors need scalability and unit economics, so emphasize TAM, competitive advantage, and path to profitability.
+Customers need tangible benefits, so lead with cost savings, efficiency gains, and implementation simplicity.
+Position climate impact as additional value for customers and core value for impact investors.

 When should a climate tech company invest in professional branding and messaging?

-Before Series A or when entering new markets—when transitioning from founder-led vision to scalable execution.
-Professional branding accelerates investor conversations, improves customer acquisition, and enables consistent communications, typically delivering faster deal cycles and stronger market positioning.
+Before Series A or when entering new markets, specifically when transitioning from founder-led vision to scalable execution.
+Professional branding accelerates investor conversations, improves customer acquisition, and enables consistent communications across every channel and touchpoint.

 How technical should climate tech messaging be?